Carcharodontosaurus

 Carcharodontosaurus was a giant carnivorous dinosaur that reigned over the African continent during the Late Cretaceous period.

-Its name, meaning “shark-toothed lizard,” comes from its serrated, triangular teeth that resembled those of a great white shark.
+Its name means “shark-toothed lizard,” named for its triangular, serrated teeth that closely resembled those of a great white shark.

-These sharp teeth were specialized for slicing meat, and it is believed that the dinosaur was capable of attacking even gigantic prey like sauropods.
+These sharp teeth were highly specialized for slicing flesh, and it is believed they were capable of attacking even massive prey like sauropods.

-Its teeth were sharp and well-suited for slicing meat.
+Its teeth were sharp and well-suited for slicing flesh.

-Size and a Storied History of a Giant Predator
+The Size and Tumultuous History of a Giant Predator

-Nevertheless, the fact that such a massive predator existed some 10 million years before Tyrannosaurus surprised many researchers.
+Nevertheless, the fact that such a massive predator existed about 10 million years before Tyrannosaurus was even born astonished many researchers.

-The first fossils were found in the 1920s but were initially mistaken for those of another dinosaur, Megalosaurus.
+The first fossils were found in the 1920s, but initially, they were mistakenly identified as the remains of another dinosaur (Megalosaurus).

-Although it was finally recognized as a new species in 1931, the valuable specimens discovered up to that point were destroyed in the fire of World War II, leaving its true nature a mystery for many years.
+Although it was finally recognized as a new species in 1931, the precious specimens discovered up to that point were destroyed by fire during the ravages of World War II.

-A nearly complete skull was discovered in Morocco, and it was found to be over 1.5 meters long.
+A nearly complete skull was discovered in Morocco, and it was revealed to exceed 1.5 meters (4.9 feet) in length.

-This skull was one of the largest ever discovered for a carnivorous dinosaur, but it was lighter and narrower than a Tyrannosaurus‘s, making it suitable for swift predatory actions.
+This skull was one of the largest ever found among carnivorous dinosaurs; however, compared to Tyrannosaurus, it was lighter and narrower, suggesting it was well-suited for swift predatory behavior.

 Its Role as Africa’s Apex Predator

-Carcharodontosaurus fossils have been found throughout North Africa, suggesting that it reigned at the top of the ecosystem over a vast region.
+Carcharodontosaurus fossils have been found all across the northern part of the African continent, indicating that it reigned as the apex predator over a vast region.

-The two are thought to have been in competition in the same region, and fossils of Spinosaurus with what appear to be Carcharodontosaurus bite marks have been found.
+The two predators are thought to have been in direct competition within the same region, and Spinosaurus fossils have even been found bearing bite marks believed to have been left by a Carcharodontosaurus.

-Although few fossils of its torso have been found, based on the characteristics of its close relative Giganotosaurus, it is predicted to have had short arms, large hind legs, and a long tail.
+Although almost no fossils of its torso have been found, based on the characteristics of its close relative Giganotosaurus, it is predicted to have had short arms, large hind legs, and a long tail.

 It is predicted to have had short arms, large hind legs, and a long tail.

-The teeth of Carcharodontosaurus were sharply triangular and lacked the significant curve seen in other theropods.
+The shape of Carcharodontosaurus teeth lacked the large backward curve seen in many other theropods; instead, they were sharp triangles.

-This tooth structure suggests that it was a ferocious predator that efficiently tore through the flesh of its prey.
+This dental characteristic suggests that they were ferocious predators capable of efficiently slicing through the flesh of their prey.